 - Tackle one of the island’s short walks

-Learn more about each experience in the 5 Things To Do in ‘Eua with Kids.
+Learn more about each experience in the 10 Things to Do in ‘Eua with Kids.

 How to Get to ‘Eua

-At only 40km (15 miles) southeast of Tongatapu, ‘Eua is one of the easiest outer islands to get to in Tonga.
+At only 40 km (15 mi) southeast of Tongatapu, ‘Eua is one of the easiest outer islands to get to in Tonga.
 The island is accessible with a regular schedule of flights and ferries.
 Note that ferries and planes do not operate on a Sunday.

 ‘Eua by Plane

 Flights to ‘Eua are available from the domestic terminal of the Fua’amotu Airport in Tongatapu.
-There are usually a scheduled three flights per day, offering families plenty of choices, while flight times only take approximately 10 minutes.
+There are usually several flights from Monday to Saturday, offering families plenty of choice, while flight times only take approximately 10 minutes.
 Kids will want a window seat in the whale season (July-October) where the low-flying flight makes it ideal for spotting whales from above.
-Learn more about flights to ‘Eua in Where Can You Fly to in Tonga?
+Learn more about flights to ‘Eua in our guide, Domestic Flights in Tonga: Your Guide to Interisland Flights.

 ‘Eua by Ferry

 An alternative way to get between Tongatapu and ‘Eua is by ferry.
-Two ferry operators depart from Queen Salote Wharf in Nuku’alofa.
-Journeys are 1 hour to 2h30mins and provide the cheapest way to get to the island.
+Several ferry operators depart from Taufa’ahau Tupou IV Domestic Wharf in Nuku’alofa.
+Journeys are approximately two hours and provide the cheapest way to get to the island.
 Although ferries run on a schedule, it’s best to contact before departure are schedules are known to change.
 Learn more about taking the ferry in The Guide to Travelling in Tonga by Ferry.

 Getting Around ‘Eua